How Vehicle Speed Affects Injuries In Oakland Pedestrian Accidents

 Our Oakland Pedestrian Accident Lawyers Can Explain Your Rights

 Despite your best safety efforts while walking, you cannot always avoid being involved in a collision when motorists are speeding or engaged in other negligent misconduct.
-If you were hurt as a pedestrian, please contact Venardi Zurada, LLP to schedule a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA. We can advise you on your options after reviewing your specific circumstances.
+If you were hurt as a pedestrian, please contact Venardi Zurada, LLP to schedule a free consultation at our offices in Oakland or Walnut Creek, CA. We can advise you on your options after reviewing your specific circumstances.